vykt/cmore/README.md

 Documentation is available in the markdown format inside the */doc/md* directory.
 Roff (manpage) format is installed on the system as part of the installation, and is additionally available under the */doc/roff/man.3* directory.
 If you are unable to view the manual pages, ensure your manpage path includes the path specified in the installation script (*man 1 manpath*).

 <br>

-## EXAMPLES:

-See the */src/test* directory for examples used during testing.